Work Weekend Policies and Guidelines

 If you have any questions about scheduling or what to bring or the best way to do things, ask a Work Weekend core lead!
 If you’re not sure if you can—or should–do something, please talk to a Work Weekend core lead (or Event lead or Infrastructure Cluster lead) first, so we can help make sure it doesn’t conflict with anything else going on!

-Coffee, tea, and snacks are provided in the morning, and lunch is served on Saturday and Sunday.
-A dinner of pizza is typically ordered from a local restaurant.
+- Coffee, tea, and snacks are provided in the morning, and lunch is served on Saturday and Sunday

 If you don’t plan to camp overnight, please try to arrive early in the day, prepared to do festival work.
 Work on your own camp work can occur after those tasks has been completed.

-If you are leaving *any* infrastructure behind between weeks, please have the object(s) and location approved by a Work Weekend Core Lead or Infrastructure Cluster Lead to make sure it won’t be in the way of events or work occurring during the week.
-If a dead tree needs to be removed, we want to know who has their tarp flying there!
+If you are leaving *any* infrastructure behind between work weekends, please have the object(s) and location approved by a Work Weekend Core Lead or Infrastructure Cluster Lead to make sure it won’t be in the way of events or work occurring during the week.
+If a dead tree needs to be removed by DPY, we want to know who has their tarp flying there!

-For specific guidance on what sorts of camp infrastructure can be set up when, see the sections on individual weekends below.
+For specific guidance on what sorts of camp infrastructure can be set up and when, see the bulleted list on individual weekends below.

 Participants intending to return for multiple future work weekends can leave a tent set up, after receiving permission from Work Weekend leadership.
 Put all personal gear in your tent.
 Note that it will probably rain during the week; volunteers have come back to find their gear in a puddle inside their tent, or a branch from an overhanging tree through their rainfly.

-Infrastructure which could adversely affect the terrain in the event of rain–tarps draining over trails, objects on the ground which impede the flow of water–shouldn’t be set up between work weekends.
+Personal and theme camp infrastructure which could adversely affect the terrain in the event of rain (tarps draining over trails, objects on the ground which impede the flow of water) shouldn’t be set up between work weekends.

 Do not cut live trees during work weekends, or permanently alter the terrain in your camp.
 DPW is responsible for tree work, drainage ditches, and other lasting modifications to the land.

-- Sunday 17 June: after Placement Brunch, all camps can clear brush and fly tarps (with work weekend co-lead or cluster lead permission)
+- Second Work Weekend: after Placement Brunch, all camps can clear brush and fly tarps (with work weekend co-lead or cluster lead permission)

 - Third Work Weekend: Large camps and camps in new areas can clear brush and erect infrastructure (with work weekend co-lead or cluster lead permission)